isomerpages/nlb-learning/_reading/Adults Seniors/Content.md

 <p><li>Sing Lit is garnering attention overseas.
 A few works by Singapore-born authors have won prestigious awards, been translated into various languages and picked up by overseas publishers.
 For example, Sonny Liew’s Charlie Chan Hock Chye not only bagged three Eisner Awards 2017<sup><small><a href="#footnote-five">5</a></small></sup> – deemed the Oscars of the comics world – but was also nominated of a host of other foreign prizes&gt;<sup><small><a href="#footnote-six">6</a></small></sup>.
 Rachel Heng’s The Suicide Club has been translated to ten languages<sup><small><a href="#footnote-seven">7</a></small></sup>, and several titles have been pick-up by overseas publishers. <sup><small><a href="#footnote-eight">8</a></small></sup>.</li></p>

-<p><h4>Must Reads</h4>
+<h4>Must Reads</h4>
-There are numerous Sing Lit works deemed as must-reads across the different genres.
+<p>There are numerous Sing Lit works deemed as must-reads across the different genres.
 This list for English books comprise of a small selection.
 For more titles beyond this list, check out the links below.</p>
 <h5>1.
 A History of Amnesia</h5>
 <p>Alfian Sa’at (2020). <em>A History of Amnesia</em>.
 Ethos Books.</p>
 <a href="https://nlb.overdrive.com/media/5300523" target="_blank"><img src="/images/reading/adults-seniors/History of Amnesia.PNG" style="width:300px; text-align:left;" alt="you're not listening"></a>